UK and Australia agree 'comprehensive and ambitious' free trade deal | Business

 Britain is Australia's eighth-largest trading partner and Australia is Britain's 20th largest, with two-way trade worth A$26.9 billion ($20.7 billion).
 "This is the most comprehensive and ambitious agreement that Australia has concluded," Morrison said.

-BIGGER PRIZE The bigger economic prize could be the precedent the deal sets for freer access in a trade that allows Britain's services sector to export financial, legal, and other professional services.
+BIGGER PRIZE The bigger economic prize could be the precedent the deal sets for freer access in trade that allows Britain's services sector to export financial, legal and other professional services.

-"It is a fundamentally liberalizing agreement that removes tariffs on all British goods, opens new opportunities for our services providers and tech firms, and makes it easier for our people to travel and work together," British trade minister Liz Truss said.
-Britain has applied to join a trans-Pacific trading bloc, of which Australia is also a member, that includes other countries where ministers predict demand for digital, legal, and professional services will grow rapidly.
+"It is a fundamentally liberalising agreement that removes tariffs on all British goods, opens new opportunities for our services providers and tech firms, and makes it easier for our people to travel and work together," British trade minister Liz Truss said.
+Britain has applied to join a trans-Pacific trading bloc, of which Australia is also a member, that includes other countries where minister predict demand for digital, legal and professional services will grow rapidly.

-That deal, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, is also seen as an important economic counterweight to China's influence in the region.
-The deal with Australia will be scrutinized by British farmers, who fear they could be forced out of business if the deal eliminates tariffs on lamb and beef imports.
+That deal, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, is also seen as important economic counterweight to China's influence in the region.
+The deal with Australia will be scrutinised by British farmers, who fear they could be forced out of business if the deal eliminates tariffs on lamb and beef imports.

 Britain said its farmers would be protected by a cap on tariff-free imports for 15 years.
 Australian Minister for Trade David Littleproud said Australian farmers would benefit from the deal.